AmeliaG23/MyDrive/README.md

 - **Expo Go** app on your mobile device (for iOS or Android)
 - A code editor such as **VS Code**

-⚠️ Note: This project was built and tested before the release of **Expo Go 54**.
-Later versions of Expo Go may show breaking changes.

 ### Running the App

 ```bash